sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-GlaS-MICCAI2015/README.md

 The original dataset used here has been taken from the kaggle website:<br>
 <a href="https://www.kaggle.com/datasets/sani84/glasmiccai2015-gland-segmentation">
-GlaS@MICCAI'2015: Gland Segmentation
-Gland Segmentation in Colon Histology Images Challenge</a>
+GlaS@MICCAI'2015: Gland Segmentation in Colon Histology Images Challenge</a>
 <br>
 <br>
 <b>About Dataset</b><br>